 I had to find ways to manage people and keep them from causing harm to our gear with their drinks.
 Unfortunately, putting down gaff tape with “No Drinks” really was not effective.
 The problem was that there was a VIP area right next to monitor world so we would have artists and their posse cramming into the wings of the backstage area.

 I also assisted the stage manager with various communication to the FOH crew.
 The stage manager did not have COM to FOH and used the audio departments.
 I’m really not sure why there was not show COM for video or lighting.
 We did have our radios, but the show would get so loud it was quite hard to hear them clearly and there was not a channel for just our stage.

 My co-worker Marty, handled monitors with four channels, a left and a right for DJ booth one, and a left and a right for DJ booth two.
-The music was non stop, the stage had two sets of DJ booths and while one DJ was performing, the other would set up.
-It was a different experience and slightly comical watching people crawling from back stage to under the booth area to either hand the performer a drink or prep the other rig.
+The music was non-stop, the stage had two sets of DJ booths and while one DJ was performing, the other would set up.
+It was a different experience and slightly comical watching people crawling from backstage to under the booth area to either hand the performer a drink or prep the other rig.

 The audience added a different dynamic to the festival.
 It was made up of scantily clad young adults ranging from their late teens to late twenties.
 They all partied hard and danced all night until the music stopped.
-The large amount of audience participation was an awesome experience.
+A large amount of audience participation was an awesome experience.
 Whatever the DJ would yell, the whole audience would respond by putting their hands up or yelling some phrase.
 I have never heard “put your hands up” or f-bombs used so much in one show.
-The shows were definitely an interesting experience and look in to the EDM world of music.
+The shows were definitely an interesting experience and look into the EDM world of music.

 Electric Zoo Festival was a great learning experience and I am looking forward to my next adventure.